Gazman-Dev/bulifier/README.md

 - **Debulify**: Transform bullet points into various output formats (e.g., Python, Java, or prose).
 - **Rebulify**: Update existing bullet point files with new features or modifications.
 - **Schema Management**: Create and update schemas to customize Bulifier for your specific needs.
+- **Git Integration**: Manage your code repositories directly within Bulifier using Git commands.

 Bulifier envisions a future where developers focus on high-level logic while AI handles the code generation, allowing software development to shift from laptops to mobile devices.

+## Feature: Git Support

+Bulifier now includes integrated Git support, enabling you to manage your code repositories seamlessly within the app.
+By leveraging a forked version of JGit—converted into a Gradle project and made compatible with Android—you can perform essential Git operations without leaving Bulifier.

+### Supported Git Features

+- **Clone**: Clone remote repositories to your local device.
+- **Pull & Push**: Synchronize your local repository with remote repositories.
+- **Checkout Tags and Branches**: Switch between different branches and tags effortlessly.
+- **Commit & Reset**: Commit your changes and undo any unsaved changes, resetting to the current local branch.

+*Note: Conflict resolution is not supported in this version.*

-## New Feature: Schema Management
+## Feature: Schema Management

-Bulifier now allows you to update existing schemas and create new ones, unlocking a whole new realm of possibilities:
+Bulifier allows you to update existing schemas and create new ones, unlocking a whole new realm of possibilities:

 - **Personalized Project Scopes**: Incorporate your project scope directly into the schema for tailored content generation.
 - **Diverse Content Generation**: Create schemas for various content types like books, documentation, and more.